Sentencia libri De anima

 Dignitatem, utilitatem, ordinem, ac difficultatem huius scientiae ad alias ostendit

-Bonorum et honorabilium noticiam opinantes, magis autem alteram altera aut secundum certitudinem aut ex eo quod meliorum quidem et mirabiliorum est, propter utraque haec animae historiam rationabiliter utique in primis ponemus.
+Bonorum et honorabilium notitiam opinantes, magis autem alteram altera aut secundum certitudinem aut ex eo quod meliorum quidem et mirabiliorum est, propter utraque haec animae historiam rationabiliter utique in primis ponemus.

-Holding as we do that knowledge is a good and honorable thing, yet that some kinds of knowledge are more so than others, either because they are more certain or because they deal with subjects more excellent and wonderful, we naturally give a primary place, for both these reasons, to an enquiry about the soul.
+Holding as we do that knowledge is of good and honorable things, yet that some kinds of knowledge are more so than others, either because they are more certain or because they are about better and more wonderful things, with good reason we give a primary place, for both these reasons, to an inquiry about the soul.

 Videtur autem et ad veritatem omnem cognitio ipsius multum proficere, maxime autem ad naturam.
 Est enim tanquam principium animalium.

-Indeed an acquaintance with the soul would seem to help much in acquiring all truth, especially about the natural world; for it is, as it were, the principle of living things.
+Indeed, knowledge of the soul would seem to help greatly in acquiring all truth, especially about the natural world; for it is, as it were, the principle of living things.

 Inquirimus autem considerare et cognoscere naturamque ipsius et substantiam, postea quaecumque accidunt circa ipsam, quorum aliae proprie passiones videntur, aliae autem propter ipsam communes et animalibus inesse.

-We seek then to consider and understand, first, its nature and essence, then whatever qualities belong to it.
-Of these, some seem to be proper to the soul alone, others to be shared in common and to exist in animate beings on account of it.
+We seek, then, to consider and know, first, its nature and substance, then whatever qualities belong to it.
+Of these latter, some seem to be proper passions of the soul alone, others to be shared in common and to exist in living beings on account of it.

 Omnino autem et penitus difficillimorum est accipere aliquam fidem de ipsa.
 Cum enim sit communis quaestio multis aliis, dico autem ea quae circa substantiam et ea quae quid est, fortassis alicui videbitur una quaedam methodus esse de omnibus de quibus volumus cognoscere substantiam, sicut et eorum quae secundum accidens propriorum demonstrationem.
 Quare quaerendum utique erit methodum istam.

 To ascertain, however, anything reliable about it is one of the most difficult of undertakings.
-Such an enquiry being common to many topics—I mean, an enquiry into the essence, and what each thing is—it might seem to some that one definite procedure were available for all things of which we wished to know the essence; as there is demonstration for the accidental properties of things.
+For, such a question being common to many other things—I mean, an inquiry into the substance, and what each thing is—it might seem to some that one definite procedure were available for all things of which we wished to know the substance, as there is demonstration for the accidental properties of things.
 So we should have to discover what is this one method.

 Si autem non est una quaedam et communis methodus de eo quod quid est, amplius difficilius fit negotiari.
 Oportebit enim accipere circa unumquodque quis modus, cum manifestum fuerit utrum demonstratio aliqua sit, aut divisio, aut etiam aliqua alia methodus.
 Adhuc multas habet dubitationes et errores, ex quibus oportet quaerere; alia enim aliorum principia, sicut numerorum et planorum.

-But if there is no one method for determining what an essence is, our enquiry becomes decidedly more difficult, and we shall have to find a procedure for each case in particular.
-If, on the other hand, it is clear that either demonstration, or division, or some such process is to be employed, there are still many queries and uncertainties to which answers must be found.
-For the principles in different subject matters are different, for instance in the case of numbers and surfaces.
+But if there is no one method for determining what a thing is, our inquiry becomes decidedly more difficult, for we shall have to find what procedure belongs to each case; for then it would be clear whether it is a certain demonstration, or a division, or even some other procedure.
+And there are still many puzzles and uncertainties for which answers must be found.
+For there are different principles for different things, for instance, in the case of numbers and surfaces.

 Nunc quidem enim dicentes et quaerentes de anima, de humana solum videntur intendere.
 Formidandum autem quatinus non lateat utrum una ratio ipsius est, sicut animalis, aut secundum unumquodque altera, ut equi, canis, hominis deique, animal autem universale aut nihil est aut posterius.
 Similiter autem et si aliquod commune aliud praedicetur.

-Indeed those who at present talk of and discuss the soul seem to deal only with the human soul.
-One must be careful not to leave unexplored the question whether there is a single definition of it, as of ‘animal’ in general, or a different one for each [of its kinds]: as, say, for horse, dog, man or god.
-Now ‘animal’ as a universal is nothing real, or is secondary; and we must say the same of any other general predicate.
+For those who at present talk of and discuss the soul seem to deal only with the human soul.
+One must be careful not to leave unexplored the question whether there is a single account of it, as there is of “animal,” or a different one for each one—for example, for horse, dog, man, or god.
+Now, “animal” as a universal is nothing, or is something secondary.
+And we must say the same of any other common predicate.

 Amplius autem si non multae animae, sed partes, utrum oportet quaerere prius totam animam aut partes.
-Difficile autem et harum determinare quales apte nate sint altere ab invicem esse, et utrum partes oportet quaerere prius aut opera ipsarum, ut intelligere aut intellectivum, et sentire aut sensitivum.
+Difficile autem est harum determinare quales aptae natae sint alterae ab invicem esse, et utrum partes oportet quaerere prius aut opera ipsarum, ut intelligere aut intellectivum, et sentire aut sensitivum.
 Similiter autem et in aliis.

-Further, if there are not many souls, but only many parts of a single one, we must ask whether one ought to look first at the whole or the parts.
-It is difficult to see what parts are by nature diverse from one another, and whether one ought to look first at the parts or their functions, for instance at the act of understanding or at the intellective power, at the act of sensing or at the sensitive faculty; and likewise in other instances.
+Further, if there are not many souls, but only many parts, we must ask whether one ought to look first at the whole soul or its parts.
+It is difficult to determine what sorts are by nature diverse from one another, and whether one ought to look first at the parts or their activities—for instance, at understanding or at the intellectual power, at sensing or at the sensitive power; and likewise in other instances.

 Si autem opera prius, iterum utique dubitabit aliquis si obiecta horum prius quaerendum, sicut sensibile sensitivo et intelligibile intellectivo.

-But if one is to examine first the operations, it might be asked whether one should not first enquire about their objects, as, in the sensitive function, the thing sensed; and in the intellectual, the thing intelligible.
+But if one is to examine first the activities, it might be asked whether one should not first inquire about their objects, for instance, the sensible thing before the sensitive power, and the intelligible thing before the intellectual power.

 Videtur autem non solum quod quid est cognoscere utile esse ad cognoscendum causas accidentium substantiis, sicut in mathematicis quid rectum et quid obliquum et quid linea et planum ad cognoscendum quot rectis trianguli anguli sunt aequales.
 Sed e converso accidentia conferunt magnam partem ad cognoscendum quod quid est. Cum enim habeamus tradere secundum phantasiam de accidentibus aut omnibus aut pluribus, tunc et de substantia habebimus aliquid dicere optime.
 Omnis enim demonstrationis principium est quod quid est. Quare secundum quascumque diffinitiones non contingit accidentia cognoscere, sed neque imaginari de ipsis facile, manifestum quod dialecticae dictae sunt et vanae omnes.

-Now, it seems that not only does knowledge of the essence help one to understand the causes of the accidents of any substance (as in mathematics to know what is the straight and the curved, and what is a line and what a plane enables one to discover the number of right angles to which those of a triangle are equal) but, conversely, accidental qualities contribute much to knowing what a thing essentially is.
-When we can give an account of such qualities (some or all) according to appearances, then we shall have material for dealing as well as possible with the essence.
-The principle of every demonstration is what a thing is.
-Hence, whatsoever definitions do not afford us a knowledge of accidents, or even a fair conjecture about them, are obviously vain and sophistical.
+Now, it seems that not only does knowing the substance help one to know the causes of the accidents of substances, as in mathematics, knowing what the straight is and what the curved is, and what a line is and what a plane is helps one know how many right angles equal the angles of a triangle.
+But, conversely, accidental qualities contribute much to knowing what a thing is.
+For when we can give an account of such accidents (either some or all) according to appearances, then we shall best have something to say about the substance.
+For the principle of every demonstration is what a thing is.
+Hence, whatsoever definitions do not afford us a knowledge of accidents, or even a fair conjecture about them, are obviously all said dialectically and are empty.

 1. Bonorum et honorabilium, etc. Sicut Philosophus docet in XI De animalibus, in quolibet genere rerum necesse est prius considerare communia, [et seorsum] et postea propria unicuique illius generis (quem quidem modum Aristoteles servat in philosophia prima: in Metaphysicae enim primo tractat et considerat communia entis in quantum ens, postea vero considerat propria unicuique enti), cuius ratio est, quia nisi hoc fieret, idem diceretur frequenter.
 Rerum autem animatarum omnium quoddam genus est et ideo in consideratione rerum animatarum oportet primo considerare ea quae sunt communia omnibus animatis, postmodum vero illa quae propria sunt cuilibet rei animatae.
 Commune autem omnibus rebus animatis est anima; in hoc enim omnia animata conveniunt.
 Ad tradendum igitur scientiam de rebus animatis, necessarium fuit primo tradere scientiam de anima tamquam communem eis.
 Aristoteles ergo volens tradere scientiam de ipsis rebus animatis, primo tradit scientiam de anima, postmodum vero determinat de propriis singulis animatis in sequentibus libris.

 1. Holding as we do that knowledge (402a1).
-In studying any class of things, it is first of all necessary, as the Philosopher says in Parts of Animals, to consider separately what is common to the class as a whole, and afterwards what is proper to particular members of the class.
-Such is Aristotle’s method in first philosophy; for at the beginning of the Metaphysics he investigates the common properties of being as such, and only then does he go on to the particular kinds of being.
+In studying any genus of things, it is first of all necessary, as the Philosopher says in Parts of Animals, to consider separately what is common, and afterwards what is proper to each member of the genus.
+Such is Aristotle’s method in first philosophy; for at the beginning of the Metaphysics, he investigates and contemplates things common to being as being, and only then does he go on to things proper to each being.
 The reason for this procedure is that it saves frequent repetition.
-Now living beings taken all together form a certain class of being; hence in studying them the first thing to do is to consider what living things have in common, and afterwards what each has peculiar to itself.
-What they have in common is a life-principle or soul; in this they are all alike.
-In conveying knowledge, therefore, about living things one must first convey it about the soul as that which is common to them all.
-Thus when Aristotle sets out to treat of living things, he begins with the soul; after which, in subsequent books, he defines the properties of particular living beings.
+Now, there is a certain genus of all things that are ensouled; hence, in contemplating them, the first thing one must do is consider what ensouled things have in common, and afterwards what each has peculiar to itself.
+What they have in common is a soul; in this they are all alike.
+Therefore, in conveying knowledge about ensouled things, one must first convey it about the soul as that which is common to them all.
+Thus, when Aristotle sets out to treat of ensouled things, he begins with the soul; after which, in subsequent books, he determines the properties of particular ensouled beings.

 primo enim ostendit dignitatem huius scientiae;